 The Award will go to an Australian career book published after January 1 of the calendar year prior.
 The book will be Print-on-Paper (PoP), printed and readily available to a wide audience, not an e-book.

 Books can cover any aspects of career development, employability, and the skills needed to gain and improve work.
 They should combine innovation with rigour, to inspire change in the reader’s career understanding, as well as strategies to improve individual or group outcomes.
 An Australian career book will target the Australian career readership with information based on the Australian employment context.

 Books nominated in previous years will not be considered unless they are part of an integrated set of volumes constituting a new edition, or have been substantially re-configured as to present a new book.

 We welcome submissions from authors of diverse backgrounds and working in various fields, including career counsellors, HR operatives, industry experts, or individual authors.

-Authors do not have to be resident in Australia to nominate for the Award; however, their publication must be freely available in Australian bookstores and focus specifically on the Australian job market.
+Authors do not have to be resident in Australia to nominate for the Award; however, their publication must be readily available via Australian bookstores, author and publishers websites and internet platforms and focus specifically on the Australian job market.

 Books may be produced by a traditional publisher, a niche publisher, or the author as a self-publisher implementing traditional printing or Print-on-Demand technology.